intermine/im-docs/docs/embedding/list-widgets/index.rst

 table
-    displays the counts from the list for the collection specified graph
+    displays the counts from the list for the collection specified graph/chart
-    displays a chart based on a dataset you specify enrichment
+    displays a graph/chart based on a dataset you specify enrichment
     displays the p-values of objects that appear in your list